-Imagine at that time having the responsibility of running a country — wait, more like four countries — placed on your shoulders.
+Imagine at that time having the responsibility of running a country — wait, more like several countries — placed on your shoulders.
 That's exactly what happened to Queen Elizabeth II in 1952 when her father, King George VI, died and she was appointed to the throne.
 At the time, she was only 25 years old — a 25-year-old woman who, for all intents and purposes, was not expected to become queen; Elizabeth's uncle, Prince Edward, inherited the throne from King George V, and many assumed he would marry and have children of his own (that would knock Elizabeth down the line of succession).
 But in 1936, when Elizabeth was just 10, Edward abdicated the throne to marry his divorced mistress, American socialite Wallis Simpson, and George VI took over.

 In early 1952, Elizabeth and Prince Philip, whom she had married four years earlier, set out for a tour of Australia and New Zealand with a stop in Kenya.
 While at their Kenyan home, Sagana Lodge, they got word that the king had died — and that Elizabeth was now queen.
 It was Prince Philip who broke the news to her, and when she was asked to choose a regnal name, she opted to "of course" remain Elizabeth.
 She and Prince Philip headed back to London and almost immediately moved into Buckingham Palace.
 In June 1953, Elizabeth was coronated at Westminster Abbey; Prince Charles and Princess Anne, who were just four and two at the time, respectively, were present for the big event.